shinypb/tsys.js/TCPU.md

 ### 22. `IM2R [register1, register2]`
 Fetches the contents of memory at the address stored in register1 and copies it to register2.

+### 23. `XOR [register1, register2]`
+Sets the value of register2 to the result of XOR'ing register1 and register2.

+### 24. `NOT [register]`
+Sets the value of register2 to the result of NOT'ing register1 and register2.

+### 25. `MBTS [register, offset]`
+Memory bit test/set.
+Sets the compare flag to the result of comparing that bit's current value against 1, and then sets the offset'th bit in the given register to 1.